semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

    1. **Allow code snippets in AI prompts**: Required for Semgrep to auto-triage findings, provide AI remediation guidance, and tag findings with code context.
    2. **Autofix suggestions for Code**: Enable autofix suggestions in comments from Assistant.
 You can also set the minimum confidence level for Assistant-written fixes if the Semgrep rule doesn't include a human-written autofix.
    3. **Auto-triage for Code**: Enable notifications whenever Assistant suggests that a finding may be safe to ignore.
 You can include notifications in your PR and MR comments, or you can receive them through Slack notifications.
+   4. **Weekly priority emails**: Get weekly emails with information on your top backlog tasks according to Assistant.
+Semgrep sends these emails to organization admins every Monday.
     ![Semgrep Assistant toggle location](/img/semgrep-assistant-enable.png)

 </TabItem>